 NEW YORK, NY—A legendary studio by any measure, New York’s Avatar Studios has gone up for sale.
 One of the last surviving big recording facilities in Manhattan, the studio was founded in 1977 when industry legend Tony Bongiovi bought a failed TV soundstage—itself a former ConEd power plant—and converted it into a recording facility, christening it The Power Station.
 Since then, more than 400 Gold and Platinum records have been recorded at the site.

-Studio A at Avatar Studios has delivered thousands of priceless recordings, but the site itself may be worth $27 million in New York City’s red-hot real estate market.
-A brief run-down of artists who have made the trek to 53rd Street between Ninth and 10th Avenues to record includes Bruce Springsteen, Paul McCartney, Madonna, Duran Duran, Lady Gaga, The Rolling Stones, Eric Clapton, Bon Jovi, Nile Rodgers, David Bowie, Tony Bennett, Bob Dylan, Diana Krall, John Mayer, Donald Fagen, Sheryl Crow, Herbie Hancock, Muse, Trey Anastasio, The Strokes, Kings of Leon, Norah Jones, My Morning Jacket, Paul Simon, Roxy Music, Dream Theater and Cyndi Lauper, among countless others.
+A brief rundown of artists who have made the trek to 53rd Street between Ninth and 10th Avenues to record includes Bruce Springsteen, Paul McCartney, Madonna, Duran Duran, Lady Gaga, The Rolling Stones, Eric Clapton, Bon Jovi, Nile Rodgers, David Bowie, Tony Bennett, Bob Dylan, Diana Krall, John Mayer, Donald Fagen, Sheryl Crow, Herbie Hancock, Muse, Trey Anastasio, The Strokes, Kings of Leon, Norah Jones, My Morning Jacket, Paul Simon, Roxy Music, Dream Theater and Cyndi Lauper, among countless others.
 Numerous Grammy-winning albums were recorded at the studio, and it has won 10 TEC awards over the years—five as The Power Station, and five as Avatar.

 The current owner, Chieko Imamura, purchased and renamed the facility with her mother in 1996 after the original Power Station went bankrupt; her husband, Kirk Imamura, is the studio’s manager.
 The pair told the New York Times—which estimated the site to be worth a minimum of $27 million—that they would strongly prefer selling to an party that will keep the studio going, with Kirk Imamura noting, “We would take less from someone in the industry, of course, within reason.
 We are hopeful they are out there, but only time will tell.”